daos-stack/daos/docs/admin/administration.md

 ```

 ##### Setting up a new local Prometheus installation
-If there is not already a Prometheus server set up, DMG offers quick setup
+If there is no Prometheus server set up, DMG offers a quick setup option for DAOS.
-options for DAOS.

 To install and configure Prometheus on the local machine: